-The total score will help decide the overall health and well being of your baby and help your doctor or midwife determine if your baby should be born sooner than planned.
+The total score will help decide the overall health and well being of your baby and help your doctor or midwife determine if your baby should be delivered sooner than planned.

 What are the risks and side effects to the mother or baby?

-The BPP is a non-invasive test that poses no known risks or side effects to the mother or baby.
-Although it should be noted that some concern has been raised on ultrasounds that are done for lengthy periods of time.
+The BPP is a non-invasive test that poses no known risks or side effects to the mother or baby, although it should be noted some concern has been raised on ultrasounds that are done for lengthy periods of time.

 A BPP is generally performed after 32 weeks of gestation.